 I made Sunchoke (AKA Jerusalem Artichoke & Fartichoke) flower wine last fall.
 I used three hand-pressed quarts of flowers, washed the bugs off, simmered them for about 15 minutes, which made them smell like squash!
 I drained the cooled liquid off into a gallon pickle jar with a bubbler hose in the lid.
 Added three cups of sugar dissolved in a quart of hot water and a 1/4 cup of raisins for natural yeast and topped off the jar to within about 1 1/2" of the top with more water.
 Capped it off and dropped the hose into a small jar of water and let it work at about 68°f until it quit bubbling, let it sit for over a week, then bottled it up.
 Its a very earthy, oddly flavorful wine, not what I'd call a drinking wine, but after it ages for bit longer, we'll try it as a cooking wine.
 It should be great for that.
 Now that I know what I got from three quarts of flowers plus three cups of sugar in a one gallon batch, I think next fall I'll try one batch with two quarts and another batch with one quart of flowers and see how those taste.

-Switch to Linux-Mint, free, no virus worries, stable and maintenance free.
+Try Linux-Mint on your computer, free, no virus worries, stable and maintenance free.

 Why does your bag say "bombs"?
 The reason I ask is that my bag says "tiny ads" and it has stuff like this: